 - Louisiana Claims Association-First Certified Claims Professional

-Dayries has been known as the "spark plug" for numerous emergency management initiatives throughout her career.
+Dayries has been known as the "spark plug" for numerous emergency management initiatives throughout her career focusing on creating and implementing policy initiatives to foster a prepared and resilient Louisiana.
 She attended McNeese State University (MSU) and the University of Louisiana at Lafayette (UL-L) for business management.
 She is originally from Abbeville and currently resides in Maurice with her husband John, daughter Caitlyn and son Charlie.